Big Tom and The Mainliners

-Big Tom and The Mainliners were a Country and Irish showband from the Castleblayney area of County Monaghan, Ireland.
+Big Tom and The Mainliners were a country and Irish showband from the Castleblayney area of County Monaghan, Ireland.

 Timeline

 1966–1975

-Originally named the "Mainliners Showband", sometimes prefixed with the word Mighty, and already beginning to make a name on the country music scene in Ireland and Scotland, particularly since mid 1965 when the late John McCormack of Rockcorry became their manager, the band received its biggest break and widespread fame appearing on RTÉ Television's Showband Show broadcast on Saturday, 21 May, 1966.
-In Big Tom McBride's own words, published in the Connaught Telegraph on 27 June, 1984, their appearance on it was "made possible by the herculean efforts of Tommy Toal" aka Fat Sam, late and much-lamented radio presenter, singer, entertainer, and a pioneer of Local and Community Radio in Ireland with Radio Monaghan, Big M and Hometown Radio in his native town of Castleblayney.
-On the Showband Show, Tom sang Gentle Mother and such was the huge positive public response and demand for more, it was soon recorded and reached number 7 in the Irish charts.
-Eventually, in line with other Irish Showbands where a single man was used to take centre stage, the name "Big Tom and the Mainliners" was adopted and became synonymous with 'The best in country and Irish music' and Big Tom became the undisputed King of Country Music.
+Originally named the "Mainliners Showband", sometimes prefixed with the word "Mighty", and already beginning to make a name on the country music scene in Ireland and Scotland, particularly since mid-1965 when the late John McCormack of Rockcorry became their manager, the band received its biggest break and widespread fame appearing on RTÉ Television's Showband Show broadcast on Saturday, 21 May 1966.

+In Big Tom McBride's own words, published in the Connaught Telegraph on 27 June, 1984, their appearance on The Showband Show was "made possible by the herculean efforts of Tommy Toal" aka Fat Sam; late radio presenter, singer, entertainer, and a pioneer of local and community radio in his native town of Castleblayney, Ireland.
+Tom's performance of "Gentle Mother" on The Showband Show received widespread praise, preceding its eventual recorded release, reaching number 7 on the Irish charts.